ProsperWorks/copper-sdk/docs/REFERENCE.md

 | entityId   | Integer | yes      | Id of the source entity to related.                                                          |
 | target     | Object  | yes      | Target entity to be related to.
 Format of target is {id: id, type: entityType}               |

-Please check the prosperworks developer api documentation for entity details.
+Please check the copper developer api documentation for entity details.

 ###### Example
 ```javascript